ian-multivac/ian-multivac.github.io-old/index.md

 - Unity3D
 - Web: a simple browser to explore the procedurally-generated galaxy, with limited functionality
 - iOS (Python): the main focus for the simulation and AI testing

+### Todo List Sync

+A Pythonista 3 script that parses text files and creates ClickUp tasks and iOS reminders for any flagged text.
+Perfect for sifting through dozens of WIP projects!